Studiosity/grover/README.md

 ```

 ### allow_file_uris
-The `allow_file_uris` option can be used to render an html document from the file system.
+The `allow_file_uris` option can be used to render an HTML document from the file system.
 This should be used with *EXTREME CAUTION*.
 If used improperly it could potentially be manipulated to reveal
 sensitive files on the system.
 Do not enable if rendering content from outside entities
 (user uploads, external URLs, etc).